 David Lee, Clinical Research Assistant

 David received his B.S. in Biology from Brandeis University in 2016.
 There he conducted research on the relationship of mitochondrial mutational load with Type 2 Diabetes onset in Arvicanthus Niloticus.
+He's also conducted research at UPMC Children's Hospital of Pittsburgh on the effects of vitamin D supplementation and asthma.
 He also served as the President of Brandeis Tae-Kwon-Do club and enjoys karaoke, learning new recipes, and tutoring.

 Connor Bradshaw, Clinical Research Assistant